Islamic Azad University, Science and Research Branch, Tehran: Faculty of Humanities and Social Sciences

 The Faculty of Humanities and Social Sciences (FHSS) is one of the earliest entities of the SRBIAU having begun its activities at the time of its foundation under the title of Social Sciences Education encompassing four faculties covering social sciences, economics and management, law and political science, and divinity and philosophy.
 Following the formation and separation of three independent faculties — Economics and Management, Law and Political Sciences, and Divinity and Philosophy; this early structure evolved and transformed into the Faculty of Humanities and Social Sciences (FHSS) upon the approval of the SRBIAU management and endorsement of the president of the Islamic Azad University.
 Up to 2004 the faculty was under the auspices of the SRBIAU Education Deputy but since has been working as an independent entity.

 Faculty of Art and Architecture

 The Faculty of Art and Architecture started working independently in 2004, with the aim of training professionals in architecture and urbanism fields.
 Currently it has 149 students in doctoral level, 383 graduate students, 10 full-time faculty members, 6 part-time and 8 visiting faculty members.

-This Faculty offers PhD in Architecture and Urban Planning and post -graduate degree in architecture, Urban Designing, Urban Planning and Regional Planning.
+The Faculty offers PhD in architecture and urban planning and post -graduate degree in architecture, urban designing, urban planning and regional planning.